Divy-1729/AI-Generated-Text-Detection/README.md

 # Is this AI?
-Current AI plagarism checkers suck, so I built my own.
+Current AI plagiarism checkers suck, so I built my own.

 ## Overview
 This repository contains an AI-powered text detection model designed to classify text as either AI-generated or human-written.
 The project is organized into two main directories: